rizac/eGSIM/MAINTENANCE.md

     (should be `egsim/api/migrations/0001_initial.py`, if more than
     one migration file in the directory, delete all of them)

-  - Recreate migration file (file to auto-populate the DB):
+  - Recreate migration file (file to autopopulate the DB):
     ```bash
     export DJANGO_SETTINGS_MODULE="egsim.settings.dev";python manage.py makemigrations && python manage.py migrate && python manage.py egsim-init
     ```